Buhari to inaugurate ministers after August 16, plans retreat for them

-The Nigerian government has said it will organise a retreat for the newly appointed ministers before their inauguration.
+The Nigerian government has said it will organise a retreat for the newly appointed ministers before their inauguration by President Muhammadu Buhari.

 The retreat is scheduled to hold in Abuja on August 15 and 16.

-A statement from the office of the Secretary to the Government of the Federation, Boss Mustapha, said the retreat is to guide the ministers on the adequate discharge of their duties once they resume office.
+A statement from the office of the Secretary to the Government of the Federation, Boss Mustapha, said the retreat, already approved by Mr Buhari, is to guide the ministers on the adequate discharge of their duties once they resume office.

 The ministerial appointees are also expected to attend the retreat with copies of their credentials, according to the statement.